-Finding a Freelancer by Pay Rate Alone
+Finding a Freelance Writer by Pay Rate Alone

 When it comes to freelance writers, you should remember that you tend to get what you pay for.
-So, if you’re looking for a writer with only your budget in mind, you may not be pleased with the results.
+If you’re looking for a writer with only your budget in mind, you may not be pleased with the results.
 That’s not to say that you have to go over budget to hire a great writer, but you should look beyond the writer’s bid alone.
 Look to their experience and writing samples to learn if a particular writer will be a good fit.

 Not Giving Yourself Enough Time to Screen Applicants